exhaustedkid/your-adventure/README.md

 - Database management system - postgreSQL;
 - Client-part is written in JavaScript.
 Also were used: JSP, JSTL, CSS;
 - Database is written in postgreSQL;
-- Everything is being logged via log4j.
+- Everything is being logged via log4j;
+- Service part tested via JUnit5.

 ## Integration